“She has the power to stir an audience to the depths of their hearts like an old fashioned revival meeting.” – Hedda Hopper, 1963

 March 25, 1966: NBC-TV aired Judy’s second appearance on “The Sammy Davis, Jr. Show.”
 The show was taped on March 6, 1966, at the NBC Studios in Brooklyn, NY.

 Judy sang: “Almost Like Being In Love”/”This Can’t Be Love”; “If Love Were All”; and “Love.”
-The last two were cut before airing although recordings taken from the sound system that still survive.
+The last two were cut before airing although recordings taken from the sound system still survive.
 Judy also performed a medley with Davis.
 Although it was filmed in color, only B&W footage survives.

 Listen to the cut “Love Medley” here: